-Being a budget traveller, I need to plan and start saving for my visits to Rarotonga well in advance to experience a great holiday and to prevent myself going into debt by doing so.
+Being a budget traveller, I need to plan and start saving for my visits to Rarotonga well in advance to experience a great holiday and to prevent myself going into debt.

 I’ve always said the most important thing is simply to be there with no fancy extras.
 In order to make it possible I search for flight sales, I choose affordable places to sleep and cheaper venues and ways to eat while visiting.
 Activities are kept to a minimum or I’ll choose a mixture of free things to do and paid for tours if I can afford it.
 These are my basic guidelines I stick to in order to keep my holiday costs as low as possible.

 I understand that saving up for a getaway can be hard even when trying to keep costs down.
 I’ve always had a bit of a system to make this possible.
 Seeing as a lot of people ask how I’m able to travel to Rarotonga often, I want to share it with you in the hope that it might help and inspire

 others to save up and take that dream holiday without making excuses or going into debt.